smartrevolution/gnupg-for-java/README.md

 instead of loading a .so lib.

+## Building

+To build the gnupg-for-java.jar in build/jar/, run this:

+    ant clean jar

+If you want the optional javadoc in build/docs/, run:

+    ant javadoc

+For the JNI headers, run:

+    make -C jni/ headers

 ## Hacking Notes

 Please conform to our code format standard.
-For C files use format-code.sh.
+For C files use ./format-code.sh.
+For Java files, use Eclipse with the Android mode from the Android project.
+The default Eclipse formatting is usually close enough.